Protests against immigration raids continue to spread across the U.S. Here's a look at many of them.

 CBS News Chicago says city officials confirmed reports that President Trump is sending ICE tactical teams there — a move that precipitated the protests in Los Angeles.

-At a news conference Wednesday, Chief of Staff Cristina Pacione-Zayas said the city has received word that the tactical teams were given 48-hour notice to "stand by and be ready to deploy."
+At a news conference Wednesday, Cristina Pacione-Zayas, the chief of staff to Mayor Brandon Johnson, said the city has received word that the tactical teams were given 48-hour notice to "stand by and be ready to deploy."

 "There will be tactical teams, mini-tanks, other tools they use in which they plan to do raids, as we saw in Los Angeles," Pacione-Zayas said.

-The ICE tactical teams are heading to five Democratic cities, NBC News Chicago reports: Seattle, Chicago, Philadelphia, northern Virginia, including Washington, D.C., and New York.
+The ICE tactical teams are expected to be sent to other Democratic cities as well, including New York, Philadelphia and Seattle, NBC News Chicago reports.
 CBS News has not confirmed the reports.

 A group of demonstrators who'd gathered outside the federal buildings in the city's downtown marched out of the curfew zone just after it went into effect for a second night.
 A smaller crowd of people nearby was seen being taken into custody about 20 minutes after curfew, with the CBS News Los Angeles helicopter overhead.